dotnet/AspNetCore.Docs/aspnetcore/client-side/spa/blazor/index.md

 * Templating
 * Cascading values

-These scenarios are optional.
-For any of these scenarios not used by a Blazor app, the implementation is stripped out of the app when it's published by the [Intermediate Language (IL) Linker](xref:host-and-deploy/razor-components/configure-linker).
+To reduce the size of the downloaded app unused code stripped out of the app when it's published by the [Intermediate Language (IL) Linker](xref:host-and-deploy/razor-components/configure-linker).

-To support older browsers that don't support WebAssembly, use the [server-side Razor Components hosting model](xref:razor-components/index).

-For more information, see <xref:razor-components/hosting-models#client-side-hosting-model>.
+Blazor is the client-side hosting model for Razor Components.
 Because Razor Components decouple a component's rendering logic from how UI updates are applied, there's flexibility in how Razor Components can be hosted.
 ASP.NET Core Razor Components in .NET Core 3.0 adds support for hosting Razor Components on the server in an ASP.NET Core app.
 UI updates are handled over a SignalR connection.
 For more information, see <xref:razor-components/hosting-models#server-side-hosting-model>.

 ## Components